How the BBMC Came to Be – A Cautionary Tale

 JE Solo Recalls the Independent Artist Cooperative (2,002-2,011)

-In 2002, I was searching for a space to house an installation and performance artwork.
+In 2002, I was searching the town for a space to house an installation and performance artwork.
 At the time, the City Arts Coordinator was Kay Anonsen, and I approached her to ask whether the City of St. John’s had any available spaces.
 Kay brought me around to a few community centres and finally to a building on 2–4 Symes Bridge Road, down by the river in the Waterford Valley.

 The City’s intention for the building was in limbo.
 Unbeknownst to me at the time, the City had acquired it from a man named James Crane—not by purchase, but by taking it in lieu of unpaid taxes.